 Students may take history courses at Georgia Gwinnett College that meet the legislative requirement.
-These courses currently include the US History surveys (HIST 2111 and HIST 2112).
-Courses under design that will meet the legislative requirement include: US Honors History, The Old South, The New South, US Southern History, and the History of Georgia.
+These courses currently include the US History surveys (HIST 2111 and HIST 2112) and HIST 3265 (Georgia History).

 Multiple Majors

 Double Major

 Students may enroll in a program leading to a double major.
 A student may complete a double major by completing one type of baccalaureate degree (e.g., a Bachelor of Science) and electing to concurrently pursue two majors of that type of degree.
 A student must complete a double major simultaneously.
 In order to complete a double major students must satisfy all requirements for both majors, including general education requirements across schools if applicable.
 Courses common to both majors may be counted toward the requirements of each major.
 Courses that are required or are electives in one major may be used to fulfill electives in the other major, however, the double major must contain coursework of a minimum of 150 credit hours.
 Student completing a double major will receive one diploma with both major fields of study noted on the transcript.
 To declare a double major, students must be advised by faculty in both academic disciplines and complete the Application for Double Major form.